alanwww1/kodi-txupdate/docs/README-install_firstrun.md

 Now the utility creates the needed config files for you for proper vim usage and checks if everything is ok.

 ![Config Files OK](screenshots/3.Needed_config_files_created.png?raw=true "Config Files OK")

+Now the sync system is ready for everyday use.
+Please just note, that when downloading from upstream locations the first time, the utility will git clone all relevant github repos.
+That can tak a while, but at next run they will only be updated, which runs very quick.

+For how to use the utility at everyday tasks, check out [README-everyday_use.md](README-everyday_use.md) for info.